Morning After Pill and Emergency Contraception

 What Does the Morning After Pill Do?

-The Morning After Pill, otherwise known as emergency contraception, prevents pregnancy by delaying ovulation with the same hormones as regular birth control pills, but in a much higher dosage.
+Otherwise known as emergency contraception, it prevents pregnancy by delaying ovulation with the same hormones as regular birth control pills, but in a much higher dosage.
 Delaying ovulation inhibits the ability of your ovaries to release an egg, meaning that fertilization and pregnancy cannot occur.
-If ovulation has already taken place or if too much time has passed since intercourse (over 72 hours), data suggests that the morning after pill is unlikely to be effective.
+If ovulation has already taken place or if too much time has passed since intercourse (over 72 hours), data suggests that it is unlikely to be effective.

 Taking the Morning after Pill as Emergency Contraception